automata/awesome-jamstack/README.md

 ## General

 - [JAMstack](https://jamstack.org/)
-- [JAMstack resources](https://jamstack.org/resources/) - Videos and articles about JAMstack
+- [JAMstack resources](https://jamstack.org/resources/) - Videos and articles about JAMstack.
 - [the New Dynamic](https://www.thenewdynamic.org/) - Pick up tools in our Directory to work with the JAMstack.
-Browse our showcase and get inspired
+Browse our showcase and get inspired.

 ## Chats